kjkj1232/Prometheus-Grafana-for-Alerting-with-AWS-SES-and-Slack/README.md

 # TO DO LIST
 * Architecture diagram
-* VPC Setting and ALB Optimization
+* VPC and ALB Setting Optimization
 * Prometheus Rules Alert Optimization
+* Upload files to this repository